Dtar380/VideoService/README.md

 3. **You're good to go**

 ## :memo: Working On
-Currently working on the version compatibility of the library (I will test down to 3.8)<br>
-Started debugging and doing the Example files for giving further documentation and explanation on how to use the library<br>

 I will add support for PlayLists/Series, on the next version of the library, but first we need the first deploy.<br>
 A Languages API will also be released to make it easier to have language support, instead of having the dictionaries in your own server